General Questions about SkillsFuture Series

-To ensure course fees remain affordable, SSG will provide up to 70% subsidy for Singapore Citizens and Singapore Permanent Residents.
+To ensure course fees remain affordable, SSG will provide up to 70% subsidy for Singaporeans.
 This will be applicable to both self-sponsored and company-sponsored applicants.
 Individuals can offset the remaining course fees using their SkillsFuture Credit.
 Eligible individuals can further benefit from other SSG’s subsidies up to 95% such as WTS, ETSS and the SkillsFuture Mid-Career Enhanced Subsidy.

 What is the funding criteria for the courses?
 Do I need to achieve a minimum attendance rate and pass the assessment?

 To qualify for the SSG subsidy an individual must meet the following criteria

 • Be Singapore Citizen or Singapore Permanent Resident